MicrosoftDocs/dynamics-365-project-operations/articles/whats-new/project-operations-updates.md

 | --- | --- |
 | 4.26.0.148 | 10.0.22 |

-For Project Operations Resource/non-stocked scenario, we recommend to use Dual Write Orchestration version 2.3.1.15 or higher.
+For Project Operations Resource/non-stocked scenario, we recommend to use dual-write Orchestration version 2.3.1.15 or higher.

 ## Release schedule for Project Operations on Dataverse environment